 Your mom and dad can write these affidavits for you.
-If they are not alive, you can ask any of your close relative who is older than you to write these.
+If they are not alive, you can ask any of your close relatives who are older than you to write these.

 Two separate persons should write this and describe the place, date, and method of your birth as known to them.

-These affidavits should have the details of the person who is writing it:
+These affidavits should have the details of the person who is writing them: